Types of grandparent or kinship care

 If the child in your care was a victim of crime or witnessed one, the child might be able to get compensation from the state or territory where the crime happened.
 This compensation might cover counselling support and medical expenses, as well as pain and suffering.
 Check the time limits for application, and keep in mind that there’s some flexibility when a child is involved.

-To find out more, contact the attorney general’s office or justice department in your state or territory.
+To find out more, contact the legal aid service or justice department in your state or territory.

 You might be worried about who’ll care for the child after you die.
 It’s a good idea to plan for this by making or changing your will.

-A will is a legal document that lists who gets your money and property when you die, and who cares for any children.
+A will is a legal document that lists who gets your money and property when you die and who cares for any children.
 It’s important to include the reasons why you’ve chosen a person to care for the child and why some family members get more or less of your property than others.
-In the will, you can attach letters from witnesses or other evidence that shows your relationship with the child.

 If a carer dies and there’s a court order for the care of the child, the matter returns to the court where the order was made.
-The court will then use evidence – for example, your will and supporting letters – to decide who’ll care for the child.
+The court then decides who cares for the child.

 For information and legal advice, contact legal aid, your solicitor or the public trustee in your state or territory.